 - When Superman and Spider-Man had an intercompany Crossover, Supes asked Spidey to turn himself over to the police after their adventure since he was wanted at the time.
 Spidey shook on it but had his fingers crossed behind his back.

 - G'Nort's archenemy Scarlet Skier did it when granted a parole.

-- At one point Deadpool's healing factor was breaking down, so him and his love interest Syrin decide to track down the Weapon X doctor who gave him his powers in the first place.
-Syrin makes Deadpool promise not to kill him when they find him.
+- At one point Deadpool's healing factor was breaking down, so he and his Love Interest Siryn decide to track down the Weapon X doctor who gave him his powers in the first place.
+Siryn makes Deadpool promise not to kill him when they find him.
 Deadpool tells her that he won't, to her relief.
 Then he reveals that—whoops!—had his fingers crossed!
-He runs away gleefully singing about how he's going to disembowel him, and Syrin tears off after him.
+He runs away gleefully singing about how he's going to disembowel him, and Siryn tears off after him.

 - Lock, Shock, and Barrel from The Nightmare Before Christmas do this after Jack Skellington tells them to leave Oogie Boogie out of their plot to capture Santa Claus.

 - This was played with in Scooby-Doo! and the Reluctant Werewolf, where Dracula claims that he had his fangs crossed after promising to let Shaggy and friends go.
 And when he promises to turn Shaggy back into a human if he wins the race, his fangs really do cross!

 - In the Disney short Ben And Me, Ben Franklin does this while shaking hands with his good friend, Amos Mouse, after promising not to play another trick on him, which led to Ben's famous discovery of electricity.